 In the 9th century AD the Southern Hebridean islands were raided by the Vikings and came under Norse control, while in the Medieval 14th and 15th centuries the Lords of the Isles ruled the Hebrides and large areas of the west of Scotland from Finlaggan, Isle of Islay.
 The entire area is steeped in early history and offers many historic monuments such as monasteries, standing stones, castles, carved grave slabs, chapels and hill forts which can be visited.

 This website offers a chance to enhance your knowledge of, and whet your appetite for the Southern Hebridean islands, through information and many photographs of these enchanting islands.
-For more online information, visit the Southern Hebrides Blog, the Online Daily Newspaper or, for the written word, a visit to the site's book shop.
-This is an ongoing project and there will be many updates, so please return for a renewed acquintance with these sometimes hidden Scottish gems.
+For more online information, visit the Southern Hebrides Blog, or, for the written word, a visit to the site’s book shop.
+This is an ongoing project and there will be many updates, so please return for a renewed acquaintance with these sometimes hidden Scottish gems.
 If you require accommodation in the Southern Hebrides please visit the Scotland Accommodation Directory.

 The islands of the Southern Hebrides are: Calve Cara Càrna Coll Colonsay Dùn Channuill Eileach an Naoimh Eilean Dubh Mòr Eilean Mhic Asgain Eilean Mhic Coinnich Eilean Rìgh Eorsa Erraid Garbh Eileach Gigalum Gigha Gometra Gunna Iona Inch Kenneth Islay Jura Kerrera Lismore Little Colonsay MacCormaig Isles Mull Nave Oronsay Samalan Scarba Skerryvore Slate Islands: Seil, Easdale, Luing, Lunga, Shuna, Torsa, Belnahua Staffa Texa Tiree Treshnish Islands: Bac Beag, Bac Mòr, Cairn na Burgh Beag, Cairn na Burgh Mòr, Fladda, Sgeir an Eirionnaich, Sgeir a’ Chaisteil, Lunga Ulva